hakeemgadi/foiadocs/Readme.md

-# Automated download and FOIA files
+# Automated download and OCR of FOIA files

 There is a huge number of documents in the [FOIA website](https://foia.state.gov/Search/Search.aspx) (Freedom of Information Act).
 To make the site more useful for researchers, I have created this piece of code to make it possible to download selectively using search terms and a date range.
 The code first downloads the files and then OCR the scanned PDF pages, and extract any overlaid text.